-Combining the joy of the people from the murder of Omar by Pirooz and the need to hide this joy, the interesting character of Haji Phirooz was created by the Iranians.
+Combining the people's joy from the murder of Omar by Phiruz and the need to hide this joy, the Iranians created the interesting character of Haji Phiruz.

-The title of Haji, given to Phirooz clearly indicates his presence in Arabia. (because people called those who went to Arabia, Haji)
+The title of Haji, given to Phiruz, clearly indicates his presence in Arabia.
+(Because people called those who went to Arabia, Haji)

-The red colour of Haji Pirooz's clothes and the black colour of his face represent War and Resistance.
+The red colour of Haji Phiruz's clothes and the black colour of his face represent War and Resistance.

-In ancient Iran, the colours red and black represented war and the resistance movement.
+In ancient Iran, red and black represented war and the resistance movement.

-(Pay attention to two of the greatest Iranian commanders, Babak Khorramdin, who was the leader of the Red Jamegan, and Abu Muslim Khorasani, who was the leader of the Black Jamegan.
+(Pay attention to two of the greatest Iranian commanders, Babak Khorramdin was the leader of the Red Jamegan (outfit), and Abu Muslim Khorasani was the leader of the Black Jamegan.
 In ancient Iran, the colour of death and mourning was not black, but white, like the Indians)

-Haji Phirooz's dance shows the joy and happiness of the people from the death of Omar.
+Haji Phiruz's dance shows the people's joy and happiness from Omar's death.

-And even the famous song that Haji Phirooz sings:
+Even the famous song that Haji Phiruz sings brings out joy mockingly:

-ارباب خودم بز بز قندى "My lord, the goat, the sugar goat."
+"My lord, the goat, the Billy goat."

-ارباب خودم چرا نمی خندی " " My lord, why don't you laugh
+My lord, why don't you laugh now? "

-Is in fact, mocking the Arab lords of that time, and especially the greatest Arabs, Omar.
+It is, in fact, mocking the Arab lords of that time, especially the greatest Arabs, Omar.

-The sugar goat is a clear reference to the face of the Arabs who, according to tradition, grew a beard and shaved their moustaches and looked like a goat with a beard and no moustache.
-On the other hand, Phirooz struck and killed the greatest lord of the Arabs, Omar, and mockingly said to his lord, Omar, "Now, why don't you laugh??"
+Billy goat is a clear reference to the face of the Arabs who, according to tradition, grew a beard but shaved their moustaches and looked like a goat with a beard and no moustache.
+On the other hand, Phiruz struck and killed the greatest lord of the Arabs, Omar, and mockingly said to his lord, Omar, "Why don't you laugh now??"

-And of course, when the ruling Arabs looked at Haji Phiroz's character, they did not notice the story behind Haji Phiroz, and the Iranians safely celebrated the death of their Caliph Omar, in front of the Arabs and danced and laughed at the beards of the Arabs.
+And, of course, when the ruling Arabs looked at Haji Phiruz's character, they did not notice the story behind Haji Phiruz, and the Iranians safely celebrated the death of their Khaliph Omar in front of the Arabs and danced and laughed at the beards of the Arabs.

-With the great popularity of Haji Pirooz's character in all parts of Iran, which has survived to this day, it becomes clear how popular Pirooz Nahavandi was among the Iranians for killing Omar in his time, and how much he made the hearts of the Iranians happy.
+With the incredible popularity of Haji Phiruz's character in all parts of Iran, which has survived to this day, it becomes clear how popular Phiruz Nahavandi was among the Iranians for killing Omar and how much he made the hearts of the Iranians happy.

-Finally, it should be said that Phiroz Nahavandi is one of the greatest national heroes of Iran, and if in the distant past our ancestors were forced to turn the serious character of Pirooz Nahavandi into a comedian and clown for fear of the invading Arabs, now it is our national duty to return, after 1400 years, this national character and the great hero of our country out of the state of humour and clown and make him a great national hero.
-Translated from the book "Two Centuries of Silence" By Dr Zarrin Koob
+Phiruz Nahavandi is one of the greatest national heroes of Iran for killing the initiator of the Arab invasion of Iran and the genocide that followed.
+If in the distant past, Iranians turned the serious character of Phiruz Nahavandi into a comedian and clown for fear of the invading Arabs, now it is a national duty, after 1400 years, to recognize this national character and make him the great national hero that he was.